Jamie Oliver Onion Bhaji

 • 1 teaspoon ground coriander

-• 1 tablespoon dried coriander leaf (or use fresh cilantro for garnishing)
+• 1 tablespoon dried coriander leaf (or fresh cilantro for garnish)

 • 1 teaspoon chili flakes